puneetmatharu/memory_pool/README.md

 **Pool destruction:**

 The table below illustrates how the runtime cost of pool destruction changes with increasing pool size.
 The destruction process has $O(N)$ runtime complexity.
 It is dominated by the cost of deallocating a raw array for each pool.
+The memory complexity is $O(N)$.

 ```bash
 ------------------------------------------------------------------------------------------